 Charlotte Mason

 Charlotte Mason was an educator in the 1800’s who started a school and a whole movement away from “boring” history facts and rote memorization to a living education.
-The main difference is using living stories from historical events to make them come alive, using narration and dictation, learning art, nature study, and life skills alongside traditional subjects.
+The main difference is using living stories from historical events and people who lived it to make them come alive, using narration and dictation, learning art, nature study, and life skills alongside traditional subjects.
 She published her philosophy in her book on Education which is still widely read.
-This is a good option for those who want a greater deggree of a nature study emphasis to their home while still hitting the core subjects of traditional schooling.
+This is a good option for those who want a greater degree of a nature study emphasis to their home while still hitting the core subjects of traditional schooling.
 A great minimalist choice for this style is Lamp and Light for multi-ages or Simply Charlotte Mason curriculum.
 You can read my review of these two from our experience with both.
 Beautiful Feet books offers a wonderful selection.
 For a more rigorous Charlotte Mason style curriculum that leans more towards the traditional approach, Heart of Dakota and Sonlight would be good spines to follow.
 I often check these two websites for reading book recommendations.

 Eclectic

 Eclectic homeschooling is just that- eclectic.
-A mixture of styles and book choices across the subjects.
+A mix and match of styles and book choices across the subjects.
 Sometimes an all-in-one curriculum might have a particular subject book choice that doesn’t fit your child.
 Maybe it works for one of the children but not the others.
 This will often happen in the subject of math.
 Branching off from the text to fill that subject with a different book choice is what will fall under eclectic.
 Eclectic may also represent the family who does not want to use a prescribed daily schedule or specific subjects and timelines planned out for them.
 This style will often grow out of frustration using a box curriculum or with experience knowing your child and what works for them.
 Unit studies are a common method in the eclectic style and a great way to introduce a mix of interests among your children to create curiosity and fascination.
 A few great websites for unit studies include: Our Journey Westward, Powerline Productions, and our favorite for littles: Five In a Row.
 An eclectic hands-on curriculum put together for you is also through Timberdoodle Company.

 Delight Directed